Thursday, July 05, 2012

 Two visits over the span of a week, I must have been voodoo-ed by something at Etna.
 This time round, it was really a series of hits and misses.

 Here we have a grilled Asiago cheese wrapped in Parma ham on oregano toasts with porcini mushrooms.
-The flavors were pretty much how I expected, mostly earthy pungent with a rush of salt and laced with the tart of the vinegar that made them altogether pretty tasty.
+The flavours were pretty much how I expected, mostly earthy pungent with a rush of salt and laced with the tart of the vinegar that made them altogether pretty tasty.

-There was a fettucini with black summer truffles.
+There was a fettuccini with black summer truffles.
 This was an oil based pasta (though I am unable to determine what oil that was) that was really perfumed by the fungus.
-None of the truffle oil infusion to boost the concentration of flavors.
+None of the truffle oil infusion to boost the concentration of flavours.
 I thought this was pretty good on its own, but I couldn't help but compare it to the reminder of a buttery sauced rendition I had once at Bonta

 Didn't think much of the cannoli at all.
 The ricotta wasn't as rich and creamy as I was expecting and the shells were extra thick and hard.
 Here cues the happier memories of the much better ones from Gattopardo and Garibaldi.

 Fortunately, their pistachio tiramisu was as good as we remembered it.
-Out of the variants of pick me ups as I can recall, this has got to be one of the more outstanding takes.
-The chocolate drizzles made up for the lack of cocoa, but it was the flavors from the bits of pistachio and mascarpone that I really liked.
+Out of the variants of pick me ups I can recall, this has got to be one of the more outstanding takes.
+The chocolate drizzles made up for the lack of cocoa, but it was the flavour from the bits of pistachio and mascarpone that I really liked.

 No comments: